neflem27/Tableau/README.md

-These are the xlxsfiles used for my Tableau visualizations.
+These are the files and images used for my Tableau visualizations.